Table of Contents

 Lenders typically offer the best interest rates to those with strong income and a strong credit history.
 For those putting less than 20% down and getting an insured mortgage, lenders typically offer greater discounts on these rates.
 Insured mortgages are safer for the lender by having the mortgage default insurance.

-The next most favourable rates come with those who are putting down 35% or more.
+The next best mortgage rates in Ottawa Ontario come with those who are putting down 35% or more.
 From there, the next most favourable rate bracket is for those putting 20% to 34% down.

-The last categories is for mortgages where mortgage insurer cannot assist.
+The last category is for mortgages where mortgage insurer cannot assist.
 Example are properties over $1 million, refinances, amortizations over 25 years, those with bad credit and more.

 There are so many lenders to choose from and so many options in each lender.
 Ottawa mortgage brokers can help navigate you through this to find the best solution for your needs.